FHA Amendatory Clause and Real Estate Certification Form

 It is expressly agreed that notwithstanding any other provisions of this contract, the purchaser shall not be obligated to complete the purchase of the property described herein or to incur any penalty by forfeiture of earnest money deposits or otherwise unless the purchaser has been given in accordance with HUD/FHA or VA requirements a written statement issued by the Federal Housing Commissioner, Department of Veterans Affairs, or a Direct Endorsement

 Lender, setting forth the appraised value of the property of not less than $ _________.
 The purchaser shall have the privilege and option of proceeding with consummation of the contract without regard to the amount of the appraised valuation.
 The appraised valuation is arrived at to determine the maximum mortgage the Department of Housing and Urban Development will insure.
 HUD does not warrant the value or the condition of the property.
 The purchaser should satisfy himself/herself that the price and condition of the property are acceptable.

 The FHA amendatory clause also states that the appraisal will determine the maximum loan amount provided by the lender.
 This language prevents the lenders from increasing the loan greater than the value of the property that secures it.

-Reluctant home sellers should read the amendatory form line by line and will see that there is nothing ominous about the form.
+But these sellers should read the amendatory form line by line and will see that there is nothing ominous about the form.
 It just says you cannot force a sale if the appraised value is lower than the sales price.

-The borrower, seller, and the selling real estate agent or broker involved in the sales transaction certify that the terms and conditions of the sales contract are true to the best of their knowledge.
+The borrower, seller, and the selling real estate agent or broker involved in the sales transaction must certify that the terms and conditions of the sales contract are true to the best of their knowledge.
 They also must certify that any other agreement entered into by any of the parties in connection with the real estate transaction is part of, or attached to, the sales agreement.

 The real estate certification states that the seller, buyer, real estate agent (if applicable) and anyone signing the sales contract acknowledge that all term and conditions of the sale are included in the sales agreement.
 In other words, there are no side agreements not specifically stated in the sales contract.

 Is the FHA amendatory clause required?

-A. The amendatory clause is required for an FHA home loan that does not meet the allowable exceptions.
+The amendatory clause is required for an FHA home loan that does not meet the allowable exceptions.